amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/ahs_local.rst

 Usage
 ~~~~~

-Connecting to the device will require installing `Braket SDK <https://github.com/aws/amazon-braket-sdk-python#prerequisites>`_, which can be done via
+Connecting to the device will require installing the `Amazon Braket SDK <https://github.com/aws/amazon-braket-sdk-python#prerequisites>`_, which can be done via

 >>> pip install amazon-braket-sdk